Alupent Side Effects

 Note: This page contains information about the side effects of metaproterenol.
 Some of the dosage forms included on this document may not apply to the brand name Alupent.

 Not all side effects for Alupent may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to metaproterenol: inhalation aerosol liquid, inhalation aerosol powder, inhalation solution, oral syrup, oral tablet

-Along with its needed effects, some unwanted effects may be caused by metaproterenol (the active ingredient contained in Alupent).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by metaproterenol (the active ingredient contained in Alupent).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking metaproterenol:More common
+You should check with your doctor immediately if any of these side effects occur when taking metaproterenol:More common

 - Fast, pounding, or irregular heartbeat or pulse